mandeepairborne/samweb/content/demo/index.md

 <figcaption>Image with compressed version, an alt text, and without zoom on hover</figcaption>
 </figure>

 Alternatively, you can append the following URL anchors.
-It can be more handy in some cases, e.g such images will render normally in any Markdown editor, opposed to the Zola shortcodes.
+It can be more handy in some cases, e.g. such images will render normally in any Markdown editor, opposed to the Zola shortcodes.

 - `#full`: Forces image to be full-width.
 - `#full-bleed`: Forces image to fill all the available screen width.
 Removes shadow, rounded corners and zoom on hover.
 - `#start`: Float image to the start of paragraph and scale it down.
 - `#end`: Float image to the end of paragraph and scale it down.
 - `#pixels`: Uses nearest neighbor algorithm for scaling, useful for keeping pixel-art sharp.
-- `#transparent`: Removes rounded corners and shadow, useful for transparent images.
+- `#transparent`: Removes rounded corners and shadow, useful for images with transparency.
 - `#no-hover`: Removes zoom on hover.

 <br />